AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

 <div class="alert note"><ul>
 <li>When calling the RESTful API to send a message, you can use the <code>from</code> field to specify the message sender.</li>
-<li>If the data length of the request body exceeds 5 KB, error code 413 will be returned.
-The maximum data length of the request body and extension fields is 3 KB.</li>
+<li>The maximum data length of the request body and extension fields is 5 KB, or the error 413 will be returned.</li>
 </ul></div>

 ### Send a one-to-one message